COVID-19 Information and Safe Campus Reopening

 Vaccination required for all students accessing campus

-Students accessing University facilities for reasons other than to attend an on-campus class session are required to be vaccinated.
+Any individual who has a regular physical presence on a CUNY campus or location in order to participate in an education program or activity is required to be vaccinated, regardless of whether that program or activity is offered on a degree or non-degree basis and whether their records appear in CUNYfirst or not.
 Only if they have been granted a religious exception or a medical exemption, they can show proof of a negative COVID-19 PCR test taken no more than 7 days prior to the visit.

 FDA Approval – Guidance for CUNY Students